santosr2/perl_pro_text/CONTRIBUTING.md

-# Contributing to PerlText Pro
+# Contributing to Sift Pro

-Thank you for your interest in contributing to PerlText Pro!
+Thank you for your interest in contributing to Sift Pro!
 This document provides guidelines and information for contributors.

 ## Code of Conduct